fansi-sifan/fansi-sifan.github.io/content/post/2020-02-08-how-rstudio-conf-2020-has-changed-my-r-programming-life.md

 Let's admit it, debugging from a mysterious error message is hard.
 So my first reaction is always copy the entire error message and google it, and hoping someone has already figured it out somewhere on the web.

+But there's a more effective way!
 Jenny's awesome keynote walks through "four stages of debugging":
 1. Reset: Restart R session - it seems that the wisdom of turning things off and on applies to everything.

 2. **REPR**oducible **EX**ample: Try narrow down the problem by creating a **minimal** **REPR**oducible **EX**ample, using only what is needed to see the problem.
 Bonus: there's even a [`REPREX`](https://github.com/tidyverse/reprex#readme) package that makes it easier to prepare your R code for posting on StackOverflow/GitHub/Slack when asking for help!